neurodata/MGC-paper/ReadMe.md

 ### Dependencies

-Either MATLAB or R, we have tested in MATLAB R2017a & R-3.4.1 on Windows 10.
+Either MATLAB or R, we have tested in MATLAB R2017a & R-3.4.1 on Windows 10 and MATLAB R2016b on Mac OSX Sierra.
 The local PC is equipped with i7 6850k and 64gb memory.

 ### Test on Real Data
 1. To run on any given data X and Y, compute the n times n Euclidean distance matrices C for X and D for Y respectively, then type `MGCPermutationTest(C,D)`.
 If the input are already two distance matrices, use them directly.
 2. The output will be the p-value, test statistic, and optimal scales.
 See the respective Matlab and R code for the output format.
+3. see `Code/Experimentes/run_demo.m` for example that takes < 1 second to run.

 ## Reproduction Instruction